-relevant geographies, species and own-brand products.
-3 3 The company reports fully on the proportion of animals subject to back-up or repeat stunning, covering all 5 is limited to certain geographies, species or own-brand products.
-The company reports on the proportion of animals subject to back-up or repeat stunning, but this reporting 3 No reporting on the proportion of animals subject to back-up or repeat stunning.
-0
+The reporting of the propertient of an inflate subject to back up of repeat standing. Ŭ The company reports on the proportion of animals subject to back-up or repeat stunning, but this reporting 3 is limited to certain geographies, species or own-brand products.
+The company reports fully on the proportion of animals subject to back-up or repeat stunning, covering all 5 relevant geographies, species and own-brand products.